Learning to Live Without you

 *Damage to the spinal cord in your neck will result in tetraplegia. *Tetraplegia affects movement and sensation in all four limbs, as well as stomach and some chest muscles.

-The family spent the next few months that followed the devastating accident in and out of the National Spinal Injuries Centre in Stoke Mandeville Hospital; we tried to make sense of what had just happened…why had our daddy jis body suddenly stopped functioning from the neck down…why did he have to breathe through a tube from a hole in his neck, why is he looking at us so helplessly for answers when we have none…
+The family spent the next few months that followed the devastating accident in and out of the National Spinal Injuries Centre in Stoke Mandeville Hospital; we tried to make sense of what had just happened…why had our daddy jis body suddenly stopped functioning from the neck down…why did he have to breathe through a tube from a hole in his neck, why is he looking at us so helplessly for answers when we had none…

 Months turned into a year at Stoke Mandeville so our maa and the second eldest daughter rented a flat nearby as it was too far to travel from the family home in Southall.
 Maa was with our daddy ji from early hours of the morning to late in the evening every day, without fail and with no complaints.
 The nurses kindly pleaded with her to go home and rest, ‘have a day off’…they eventually gave up trying, nothing would make our maa change her mind,